New team, snowed in -- defending state champion Mandan embrace challenges

 The West Region appears to be deep.
 Mandan was picked seventh in the preseason poll.
 Minot is the favorite.
 Legacy and St. Mary's were picked 2-3.

-The Braves expect to challenge at the end, as they often do.
+The Braves expect to challenge at the end, as the often do.

 "Success is hopefully hitting our peak and playing our best at the end of the season," Christen said.
 "We have a lot of hard-working, intelligent girls like we usually do.
 Usually, that leads to us achieving our goals at the end of the season, whether that's winning the state championship or winning a match at regionals."